alexlovesgithub/zlinux-tools/NmonRec/README.txt

 # TO ACTIVATE THE PERFKIT MONITORING FUNCTION ON YOUR NMON FIRST CREATE ON YOUR VM A CMS MACHINE CALLED CSVGEN
 # WITH THE FOLLOWING USER DEFINITION:
 #
-# USER CSVGEN PDDUCUL 32M 32M G
+# USER CSVGEN CSVPASSWD 32M 32M G
 #   CPU 00 BASE
 #   IPL CMS PARM AUTOCR
 #   MACHINE ESA 1